-Floors including sub-floors

-Repair category 2

-Notes Staining noted to areas of flooring however this was found to be dry, where accessible for testing.
-Loose and uneven flooring noted.
-This should be investigated further when floor coverings are removed.
+Floors including sub-floors Repair category 3 Notes Dampness is evident to solid concrete finishes at ground floor level and further investigation and repair will be required.
+Woodworm is evident to timber floors at first floor level.
+Please see Dampness, Rot and Infestation section above.
+Sections of flooring are loose/uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.